mcp-human-resources

 export GROQ_API_KEY=<YOUR_GROQ_API_KEY>

-1. Notes from when run with Google Vertex AI
+1. Notes on Google Vertex AI

 https://docs.spring.io/spring-ai/reference/api/chat/vertexai-gemini-chat.html